AlyStyle/OriginsUltrafixUpdateServer/OriginsPlusPlus/changelong.md

 SONIC CD
-- Many of Knuckles' sprites have been fixed and tweaked to be closer to his S3 appearance and other Knuckles sprites* -- This Includes...
+- Many of Knuckles' sprites have been fixed and tweaked to be closer to his S3 appearance and other Knuckles sprites*
+	- This Includes...
-		-Shoe tweaks to a lot of sprites (mainly Mini Knuckles)* -Changes to the shimmying sprites to make it more animated & consistent* -The launcher sprites have been completely redone* -The turntable sprites were modified to be more expressive* -The rolling sprite for the 3D ramps has been tweaked to be more consistent with Sonic 3*
+		- Shoe tweaks to a lot of sprites (mainly Mini Knuckles)*
+		- Changes to the shimmying sprites to make it more animated & consistent*
+		- The launcher sprites have been completely redone*
+		- The turntable sprites were modified to be more expressive*
+		- The rolling sprite for the 3D ramps has been tweaked to be more consistent with Sonic 3*
 - Fixes a color error in some of Knuckles' sprites making the black a dark green and white being pure white*
 - Changed Metal's eyes in D.A.
 Garden to be consistently grey*
 - HUD was touched up*